ANU-RSES-Education/EMSC-4033-2023/ProjectReportTemplate.md

 Ideally there will be something like an environment.yml file (conda) or a requirements.txt (pip) in the repository

-You should also discuss why you need specific dependencies and we wiuld always take a minimslist view: only add what you need.
+You should also discuss why you need specific dependencies and we would always take a minimslist view: only add what you need.